 IN his book Stealing Elections, published in 2004, the American journalist John Fund made a claim that took on a life of its own.
 “At least eight of the nineteen hijackers who attacked the World Trade Center and the Pentagon were actually able to register to vote in either Virginia or Florida while they made their deadly preparations for 9/11.”
 The implication that American electoral laws were so lax that terrorists could cast a vote touched a nerve, and has since been repeated again and again by conservative politicians and commentators in the United States.
 But was Fund’s claim true?

 A closer look at his exact words – the hijackers were “able to register” rather than “did register” – suggests that he knew that he wasn't on completely safe ground.
-But that single sentence captured vividly, if misleadingly, the argument he was trying to make in his book: that the electoral system in the United States is riddled with opportunities for fraud and tougher laws are needed to make it much harder to enrol.
-The same argument is often heard in Australia around election time, and was part of the thinking behind the Howard government’s controversial 2006 amendments to the Electoral Act, important parts of which have since been struck down by the High Court.
+But the sentence captured vividly, if misleadingly, the argument he was trying to make in his book: that the electoral system in the United States is riddled with opportunities for fraud and tougher laws are needed to make it much harder to enrol.
+The same argument is often heard in Australia around election time, and was part of the thinking behind the Howard government’s controversial 2006 amendments to the Electoral Act, major parts of which have since been struck down by the High Court.

 After Stealing Elections was published, a New York–based think tank, Demos, commissioned the political scientist Lorraine Minnite to assess the evidence about voter fraud in the United States.
 By now, John Fund was telling interviewers that eight of the hijackers not only could but did enrol to vote.
 Minnite found that Fund’s claim was based on very shaky foundations.
 Some of the 9/11 hijackers, it seems, had fraudulently acquired driver’s licences in Virginia and Florida.
 Under a bill signed into law by Bill Clinton, anyone applying for a driver’s licence is automatically offered the opportunity to make an application to register as a voter.
 Therefore, Fund appeared to be saying, the hijackers could vote.